20th Vincent Lingiari Memorial Lecture (2020)

 Megan recently completed a doctoral thesis at the Australian National University on the right to self-determination and Aboriginal women.
 This year Megan was also awarded the 2010 NAIDOC Scholar of the Year.
 Megan is an Aboriginal and South Sea Islander woman from South East Queensland.

-Distinguished Indigenous elder, musician and scholar, Joe Neparrŋa Gumbula, and Associate Professor Gracelyn Smallwood, from James Cook University, presented the 10th Vincent Lingiari Memorial Lecture at Charles Darwin University’s (CDU) Casuarina campus on Saturday, August 15, 2009.
+The 10th Vincent Linriagir Memorial Lecture titled 'Wuŋuli Dhärranhana: Making enduring records work for Indigenous cultural survival' was delivered by Indigenous elder, musician and scholar, Joe Neparrŋa Gumbula, and Associate Professor Gracelyn Smallwood, from James Cook University, on Saturday, 15 August 2009.

 Associate Professor Smallwood is a Birrigubba-Kalkadoon woman from Queensland, who is recognised for her work in human rights, and Indigenous health and higher education.
 Her lecture was entitled Human Rights and Indigenous Culture.

 The lectures were preceded by a performance of the Yanajanak song series from the Awurnbarna (Mt Borrodaile) region of north-west Arnhem Land led by the current custodian, Charlie Mangulda.

 The book Exploring the Music of Yothu Yindi with Mandawuy Yunupingu, written by Dr Aaron Corn, was also be launched.